adamchainz/django-mysql/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Django MySQL Extensions could always use more documentation, whether as part of the
+Django MySQL could always use more documentation, whether as part of the
-official Django MySQL Extensions docs, in docstrings, or even on the web in blog posts,
+official Django MySQL docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback